 But how do you get your email accounts into Mail?
 Or, if you’re already using Mail, how do you add other email accounts?
 We’ll show you how to do it!

-- Select your email account type from the Account Type menu.
-Generally speaking, most email accounts are POP accounts.
+Select your email account type from the Account Type menu.
+Most email accounts should be POP accounts.
 Enter your full name and email address.

 Enter your incoming mail server (also known as the POP server), user name, and password.
 In some cases, your user name might be your full email address.
 If you don’t have this information, contact your service provider.